tivie001/blog-dgm3760/index.markdown

 ---
 layout: home
 profile_picture:
-  src: /assets/img/profile-pic.jpg
+  src: /assets/portrait.png
-  alt: website picture
+  alt: Portrait of me
 ---

 <p>
-  Welcome to mysite!
+  Welcome to my blog.
+Go ahead and click on posts in the top right to see what I have to say!

 </p>